 Why Hyperbaton Matters

-Hyperbaton matters because it demonstrates how syntax itself can function as an artistic instrument rather than a neutral vessel for expression.
+Hyperbaton matters because it demonstrates how syntax can function as an artistic instrument rather than a neutral vessel for expression.
 By shifting words out of their expected places, writers bend grammar into a device of emphasis, rhythm, and intensity.
-The disruption draws attention to arrangement as much as to content, turning structure into a deliberate force.
+The shift draws attention to arrangement as much as to content.
+It turns structure into a conscious design.

 Further Reading